RB2016 Videos Available

 A new article in Genetic Engineering & Biotechnology News explores how applying regenerative medicine to the accumulated damage of aging is becoming an increasingly mainstream idea, crediting SRF CSO Aubrey de Grey as a pioneer in the field.

-In 2015 SENS Research Foundation was recognised as a Top-Rated Nonprofit by GreatNonprofits.org - the only people's choice award in the nonprofit sector.
-Please help us earn the award again in 2016 by writing a short review of why our work matters to you!
+For the second year in a row, SENS Research Foundation has been recognised as a Top-Rated Nonprofit by GreatNonprofits.org - the only people's choice award in the nonprofit sector.
+Our thanks go out to everyone whose reviews helped us earn the award!

 Lifespans Are (Not) Long Enough

 Our CSO Dr. Aubrey de Grey, and Buck Institute for Research on Aging CEO Brian Kennedy, successfully opposed the motion that "Lifespans Are Long Enough" in debate at the Kaufman Center on February 3rd.
 A full video of the debate is now available.